Iron rod incident: Consequences

 Ajax lost the home match by default with a score line of 3–0 after the actions that took place, and were subsequently banned from competing in European football for two years due to the incident (1990–1992).
 They challenged the last ruling of UEFA, upon which the punishment was reduced to one year (1990–1991) plus the obligation to play the next three European home matches at least 100 km away from Amsterdam.
 The appeal committee let the reprehensible behavior of Freek de Jonge weigh in on the decision to lighten the punishment.
 Ajax settled with the thrower of the iron rod after he had been sentenced in 1996 to pay half a million guilders for damages plus 15 thousand guilders costs.
 Gerald M. had been arrested a few days after the incident and was sentenced in late 1989 to five months in prison, and two months probation.
 After serving his sentence, he asked Ajax permission to apply for a yearly subscription, which was granted.

-The rod incident, along with the nail bombs incident shortly afterwards, made it clear that the safety at the De Meer Stadion was hopelessly outdated, and it indirectly influenced the club's decision to build the Amsterdam Arena.
+The rod incident, along with the nail bombs incident shortly afterwards, made it clear that the safety at the De Meer Stadion was hopelessly outdated, and it indirectly influenced the club's decision to build the Amsterdam Arena, now known as the Johan Cruyff Arena.